 The Fort Lauderdale passenger negligence lawyers of Hollander Law Firm Accident Injury Lawyers carefully review the factors that led to the crash to determine who is liable for your injuries.
 If a passenger was negligent, we could pursue a claim against them for damages.

-Our Fort Lauderdale personal injury attorney has been fighting for the rights of accident victims for over 28 years.
+Our Fort Lauderdale personal injury attorneys have been fighting for the rights of accident victims for over 28 years.
 Let us fight for you.
 Contact our law office at 954-287-0566 to schedule a free consultation to discuss your accident case.

 How Our Fort Lauderdale Car Accident Lawyers Can Help You After a Car Crash